Real Guatemala to Costa Rica

 Accommodation: Hotel

-Today you have a full free day to discover the reserve and experience the mystical and fragile environment here.
-Monteverde is not for the faint-hearted, so bring your sense of adventure, a solid pair of shoes, and have a little fun with the giddy heights.
-Perhaps take a hike through the cloud forest, check out the area by mountain bike, or fly over the canopy on a zip-line tour.
-Another way to see the forest from above is to take a tour along a series of suspension bridges 40 metres up above the jungle.
+Today you have a free day to discover the reserve.
+Monteverde is not for the faint-hearted, so bring your sense of adventure, and a solid pair of shoes and have a little fun with the giddy heights.
+Maybe hike through the cloud forest, check out the area by mountain bike or fly over the canopy on a zip-line tour.
+Another way to see the forest from above is to take a tour along a series of suspension bridges 40 m above the jungle.
 You can explore the park on your own or arrange for a local guide to accompany you.
 The guides are very knowledgeable and happy to engage in conversation.
-To see some guaranteed wildlife up close, visit the butterfly and insect gardens or the serpentarium – there are also several cooperatives worth visiting in the local communities.
+To see some guaranteed wildlife up close, visit the butterfly and insect gardens or the serpentarium.
+There are also several cooperatives worth visiting in the local communities.

-Monteverde - Canopy Zip Lining (Entrance, Equipment & Transport) - USD84
+-Monteverde - Canopy Zip Lining (Entrance, Equipment & Transport)

-Monteverde - Butterfly Garden and Insects Farm (entrance fee) - USD16
+-Monteverde - Butterfly Garden and Insects Farm (entrance fee)

 Accommodation: Hotel

-Continue your journey through Costa Rica and take the scenic route to La Fortuna (approximately 4-5 hours).
-Travel by shared minibus to Lake Arenal, which you'll then cross by boat.
-On a clear day you'll see fantastic views of the surrounding area.
-On the other side of the lake, re-board the minibus and continue on to your destination.
-La Fortuna is a small town situated just a few minutes from Costa Rica's most famous volcano, the majestic Arenal.
-While you're here, make sure you take some photos of the volcano reflected spectacularly in the lake.
-Get a good rest tonight, as tomorrow you’ve got a free day to take advantage of all the active activities on offer.
+Continue your journey through Costa Rica and take the scenic route to La Fortuna.
+Travel by shared minibus to Lake Arenal, then cross by boat.
+On a clear day, you'll see fantastic views of the surrounding area.
+On the other side of the lake, re-board the minibus and continue to your destination.
+La Fortuna is a small town just a few minutes from Costa Rica's most famous volcano – Arenal.
+While you're here, you might like to take some photos of the volcano reflected in the lake.

 Accommodation: Hotel

-There are plenty of optional activities to take part in today, so when you get home, this isn’t the place to say you sat around!
-Perhaps take a guided nature hike through the lush forest surrounding Arenal Volcano, keeping an eye out for rare plants and animals, or opt to see the forest from a series of hanging bridges.
-Check out the 70-metre high La Fortuna waterfall, or get wet with some water sports on the lake, such as stand-up paddle boarding.
-The volcano’s inner workings also mean that the area is home to several thermal hot springs, an ideal way to relax in the middle of nature.
+There are plenty of optional activities to participate in today.
+Maybe take a guided nature hike through the lush forest surrounding Arenal Volcano, keeping an eye out for rare plants and animals or opt to see the forest from a series of hanging bridges.
+Check out the 70 m high La Fortuna waterfall or get wet with some water sports on the lake, like stand-up paddle boarding.
+The volcano’s inner workings also mean that the area is home to several thermal hot springs – an ideal way to relax in the middle of nature.
 Alternatively, a boat safari down the Celeste River offers the opportunity to see lizards, crocodiles and tropical birds in their natural habitat.

-La Fortuna - La Fortuna Waterfall - USD18
+-La Fortuna - La Fortuna Waterfall (Entrance only)

 Accommodation: Hotel

-Take a local bus to Costa Rica's capital, San Jose (approximately 5 hours).
-Situated in the fertile Central Valley and home to over half the country's population, San Jose is filled with lively markets, intriguing museums and a dynamic atmosphere.
-A good place to start your exploration is the main plaza.
-Artisan booths are common here, so you never know when an art fair will pop up.
-The Gold Museum has an amazing collection of indigenous gold art or if you're in the mood for a bit of shopping, head to the outdoor market in the Plaza de la Cultura or the city's Central Market, where you can buy anything from handicrafts to seafood.
-Then it's maybe time for a final farewell dinner (or margarita) with your new travel buds and say muchas gracias to your Central American journey.
+This morning you’ll take a local bus to Costa Rica's capital – San Jose.
+Situated in the fertile Central Valley and home to over half the country's population, San Jose has lively markets, intriguing museums and a dynamic atmosphere.
+A good place to start your exploration is the central plaza.
+The Gold Museum also has a fantastic collection of Indigenous gold art.
+If you're in the mood for some shopping, head to the Mercado Municipal de Artesanias or the city's Central Market, where you can buy anything from handicrafts to seafood.
+This afternoon you might want to rejoin your group for a final farewell dinner (or margarita) and say muchas gracias to your Central American journey.

-San Jose - National Museum (entrance fee) - USD11
+-San Jose - National Museum (entrance fee) (Closed Sunday & Monday)

-Today your Central American adventure comes to an end, there are no activities planned.
-As there's a lot to see and do in and around San Jose, we recommend staying on for a few days to make the most of the city.
-If you'd like to extend your visit and need further accommodation, our reservations team would be happy to assist (subject to availability).
-There are some great day tours you can take outside of the city, such as or Irazu Volcano.
+Today your Central American adventure comes to an end, and there are no activities planned.
+As there's a lot to see and do in and around San Jose, it’s recommended you stay here for a few days to make the most of the city.
+If you'd like to extend your visit, just speak to your booking agent ahead of time.

 What's Included